Pinbreck Hill Hike

 Nick of the Balloch from the north image

-The view below is of Cloncaird Castle that you pass between Straiton Village and Ayr, situated about 2 miles north of Straiton, with views like this from the roadside.
+The view below is of Cloncaird Castle that you pass between Straiton Village and Ayr, about 2 miles north of Straiton, with views like this from the roadside.

 Cloncaird Castle by Straiton image